 Wikidata stores metadata rather than full-text content, that is, it stores information about a publication, not the contents of the publication itself.
 A growing proportion of the taxonomic literature is being digitised, such that articles may be available in formats such as PDF or sets of images (e.g., scans of printed works).
 Given the alarming ease with which links to online content can break (Laakso, Matthias & Jahn, 2020) a convention on Wikidata is to include not only a link to a freely available PDF but also a link to an archived version, e.g. on the Internet’s Wayback Machine (“Wayback Machine”).
 Another strategy (one that I have regularly used) is to store a copy of the PDF on Internet Archive itself and include the Internet Archive identifier as a property of the publication on Wikidata.

-There are other ways to access content.
-There are tools that take a DOI and return a PDF if one is available online, either freely available Unpaywall (“Unpaywall”) or “pirated” (Bohannon, 2016).
+Other ways to access content include tools that take a DOI and return a PDF if one is available online, either freely available, e.g. Unpaywall (“Unpaywall”) or “pirated” (Bohannon, 2016).
 Some publishers such as the China National Knowledge Infrastructure (CNKI) have mobile phone apps that provide access to their content through that app.

 Being able to access the content of the articles themselves not only means that we can read the article, but it also provides a way to augment existing metadata.
-In my own experience for a number of journals key data such as page numbers were not recorded in the available metadata.
+In my own experience key data such as page numbers were often not recorded in the available metadata for an article.
 This can make it harder to link publications to taxonomic names using “microcitations”, where the only information we have is a journal, a volume, and a page number.
 However, if we have access to a digital version of the article we can extract the page numbers.
 This need not be a manual process, for instance the Internet Archive generates a file for each PDF that contains a best-guess of the page numbers in the PDF.
 We can use those to add missing pagination values to the corresponding Wikidata items.

 Exploring Bibliographic Data in Wikidata